Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-While SBMs are commonly used due to their simplicity and ability to model any community structure, they can be unrealistic in terms of other network attributes.
-For instance, their degree distribution is a mixture of Poisson distributions which can be restrictive with regards to some real-world networks possessing heavy-tailed degree distributions like power laws \cite{albert2002networks}.
-This has led to exploration of other models that can capture modularity alongside arbitrary degree distributions, of which the random dot-product graph (RDPG) \cite{kraetzl2005rdpg, young2007rdpg} is an important example.
-Here, the connectivity kernel is a function of the dot-product of latent vectors which represent nodes.
-Consider some $k$-dimensional bounded real vector space $X \subset\real^k$ wherein nodes are ``embedded'', such that the likelihood of $\boldsymbol{x},\boldsymbol{y}\in X$ connecting is proportional to a function of the dot-product of their positions $\boldsymbol{x}^T\boldsymbol{y}$.
-This method of ``graph embeddings'' is especially popular in statistical machine learning, wherein continuous representations of discrete objects such as graphs are learnt \cite{hamilton2017graphrepresentation, cai2018surveygraphembedding, goyal2018graphembedding}, making them amenable to downstream predictive tasks.
-Many approaches for generating such an embedding rely on the dot-product model.
-For instance, embedding techniques based on matrix factorization, like graph factorization \cite{ahmed2013graphfactorization}, assume that the likelihood of nodes located at $\boldsymbol{x}$ and $\boldsymbol{y}$ to connect is proportional to $\boldsymbol{x}^T\boldsymbol{y}$, while random-walk based techniques, like ``node2vec'' \cite{grover2016node2vec}, assume the likelihood is proportional to $\exp(\boldsymbol{x}^T\boldsymbol{y})$.
+While SBMs are used often due to their simplicity and ability to model any community structure, they can be limited by their discreteness.
+This has led to the exploration of continuous space network models of which the random dot product graph (RDPG) \cite{young2007rdpg} is an important example.
+Consider some $k$-dimensional bounded real vector space $X \subset\real^k$ wherein nodes are ``embedded'' such that the probability of a pair of nodes at $(\boldsymbol{x},\boldsymbol{y})\in X\times X$ connecting is proportional to a function of the dot product of their positions $\boldsymbol{x}^T\boldsymbol{y}$.
+This notion of ``graph embeddings'' is especially popular in statistical machine learning, wherein continuous representations of discrete objects (such as graphs or networks) are learned \cite{hamilton2017graphrepresentation, cai2018surveygraphembedding, goyal2018graphembedding}, making them amenable to downstream prediction tasks.
+Many approaches for generating such an embedding rely on the dot product model: techniques based on matrix factorization, like graph factorization \cite{ahmed2013graphfactorization}, assume that the probability of nodes located at $\boldsymbol{x}$ and $\boldsymbol{y}$ to connect is proportional to $\boldsymbol{x}^T\boldsymbol{y}$, while random-walk based techniques, like ``node2vec'' \cite{grover2016node2vec}, assume that the connection probability is proportional to $\exp(\boldsymbol{x}^T\boldsymbol{y})$.